In 2003, famed investor Warren Buffett described derivatives as financial weapons of mass destruction that while now latent are potentially lethal.

-It’s significantly desirable to understand the use, purpose, and type of the derivatives in the client’s portfolio to eliminate or at least to avoid the risks and unpredicted consequences.
+It’s significantly desirable to understand the use, purpose, and type of the derivatives in the client’s portfolio to eliminate or at least to avoid the risks and unpredictable consequences.

 Derivatives are products “whose value derives from, and is dependent on, the value of an underlying asset”.
 They are a way of gaining exposure to an asset – typically commodities, currencies or indices, stocks or bonds – without having to buy it outright.

 There are two types of derivatives commonly used in funds.
 Futures give the investor an obligation to buy or sell a particular asset at an agreed future date.
-Options are similar, but give the investor the right, not an obligation, to buy or sell an asset at a specific price at or before a given date.
+Options are similar, but give the investor the right without the obligation to buy or sell an asset at a specific price at/ or before a given date.

 * Futures, forwards, options and swaps